OpenRockets/web-dev-error-solutions/errors/css/css-challenge-3d-rotating-cube/README.md

 # 🐞 CSS Challenge:  3D Rotating Cube

-This challenge involves creating a rotating 3D cube using only CSS.
-We'll leverage CSS transforms to achieve the 3D effect and animations for the rotation.
-This example utilizes plain CSS3, but similar effects could be achieved with CSS frameworks like Tailwind CSS by leveraging their utility classes for transformations and animations.
+This challenge involves creating a 3D rotating cube using CSS3 transforms and animations.
+The cube will have six distinct faces, each with a different color, and it will continuously rotate on its Y-axis.
+We'll achieve this using a combination of `transform-style: preserve-3d;`, `transform: rotateY()`, and keyframes for smooth animation.
+While we could use any CSS framework, this example will leverage plain CSS for better understanding of the fundamentals.

 **Description of the Styling:**

-The cube is constructed using six divs, each representing a face.
-These divs are positioned absolutely within a parent container.  `transform-style: preserve-3d;` on the parent is crucial; it ensures that child elements are rendered in 3D space.
-Individual face divs are rotated using `transform: rotateX()`, `rotateY()`, and `translateZ()` to position them correctly in a cube formation.
-The `animation` property applies a continuous rotation.
+The cube will be constructed using six divs, each representing a face.
+These divs will be positioned absolutely within a parent container.
+Each face will have a unique background color.
+Using `transform` properties, we'll position each face to create the 3D effect.
+The `transform-style: preserve-3d;` on the parent container is crucial for ensuring that the 3D transformations are applied correctly to the children.
+Finally, a CSS animation will continuously rotate the cube.

 **Full Code:**